L-Lainio/ljlainio-react-vite/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/d2a8ee8a-81f2-4bd0-b918-05d0a06972bd/deploy-status)](https://app.netlify.com/sites/loralainio/deploys)

-Utlizing open-source to create this personal profiel for myself.
+Utilizing open-source to create this personal profile for myself.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.